-Welcome to school year 2015-16!
+Welcome to the 2017-18 school year!
 Education is a team effort, and we know that students, parents, teachers, and other staff members all working together can make this a wonderfully successful year for our students.

-The Odem Elementary School Student Handbook is designed to provide basic information that you and your child will need during the school year.
+The Odem Elementary School and Odem Intermediate School Student Handbook is designed to provide basic information that you and your child will need during the school year.
 The handbook is divided into two sections:

-Section I-PARENTAL RIGHTS-with information to assist you in responding to school-related issues.
+Section I-Parental Rights-with information to assist you in responding to school-related issues.
 We encourage you to take some time to closely review this section of the handbook.

-Section II-OTHER IMPORTANT INFORMATION FOR STUDENTS AND PARENTS organized alphabetically by topic, and, where possible, further divided by applicability to ages and/or grade levels, for quick access when searching for information on a specific issue.
+Section II-Other Important Information for Students and Parents-organized alphabetically by topic, and, where possible, further divided by applicability to ages and/or grade levels, for quick access when searching for information on a specific issue.